Kac regular sets and Sobolev spaces in geometry, probability and quantum physics: Main result

 \end{Definition}

 It follows in the above situation that $|V_-|\in L^1_{\loc}(M)$ (cf. Lemma VI.3 in \cite{gunbook}) and so $|V|\in L^1_{\loc}(M)$.
 In view of \cite{gri}

-it follows that every bounded Borel function $w$ on $M$ satisfies (\ref{dre}), and the reader may find various (weighted) $L^q$-assumptions on $w$ that imply (\ref{dre}) in \cite{kw1,kw2,guenkat} (see also Chapter VI from \cite{gunbook}).
+it follows that every bounded Borel function $w$ on $M$ satisfies (\ref{dre}), and the reader may find various (weighted) $L^q$-assumptions on $w$ that imply (\ref{dre}) in Chapter VI from \cite{gunbook}.
 In particular, every pointwise self-adjoint $L^1_{\mathrm{loc}}$-section $V$ of $\mathrm{End}(E)\to M$ which is bounded from below, in the sense that for some constant $C\in \IR$ one has $V(x)\geq C$ for all $x\in M$, satisfies (\ref{pqyss}).
+As $L^1_{\loc}(M)$ and $ \mathcal{K}(M)$ are linear spaces, the sum of two Kato decomposable potentials is also Kato decomposable, which is seen by decomposing the sum $V+W$ in the form